 4. Belief systems and religions.

-It is important to understand that, by its very nature, a multi-denominational education is not a substitute for religious education or catechism.
+It is important to understand that, by its very nature, an equality based education is not a substitute for religious education or catechism.
 The Board of Management facilitates any group of the school community who wishes to organise religious or ethical instruction outside the school programme.

 - Understand the concept and importance of different beliefs and values, religious and non-religious.